John Lautner: Arango Residence

+Rancho del Valle rehabilitation center

 Lautner designed the 11,200-square-foot Rancho del Valle rehabilitation center in 1979.
 In 2014, Santa Rosa-based Oakmont Senior Living offered to acquire the Winnetka Avenue site and to replace the Lautner building with a two-story, 84,978-square-foot facility better suited for eldercare.
 The Los Angeles Conservancy sought to save the building.

 Cultural impact

 Several of Lautner's houses are now designated as Los Angeles Cultural-Historical Monuments.

 In entertainment

 His dramatic and photogenic spaces have been frequently used as film, TV and photography locations, and they have also influenced film production and set design: